techatpark/website/site/content/posts/opensource-means-business.md

 Opensource is everywhere today.
 Be it is mobiles we use or cloud, Opensource is behind most of the things we enjoy today.
 What is it really ?

-Opensource means technology that are done some of the great people who does not think about money makes cheap business solutions.
+Opensource means technology that are done some of the great people who does not think about money to make cheap business solutions.

 Fair ?!
 Might be few decades ago.
 An Idea which is considered stuppid by many slowly and studiely proved its worth.
 Every enterprice loves opensource.
 Before we understand why.
 Let us understand what change we as industry have gone through over the last decade